RTX acceleration brings a speed boost to new V-Ray Next updates

 As a reminder, V-Ray GPU has been rendering on NVIDIA RTX cards since they first shipped.
 And that was already quite fast.
 But now we’re providing even more acceleration from the same GPUs by using the RT Cores on those chips dedicated to ray-tracing calculations.
 So, now when we say “RTX support,” we mean we’re tapping into the extra ray-tracing hardware acceleration that comes with RTX class GPUs.

-Our RTX support begins today in V-Ray Next for 3ds Max, update 3 and V-Ray Next for Maya, update 2, and it’s free to current V-Ray Next for 3ds Max and V-Ray next for Maya customers.
+Our RTX support begins today in V-Ray Next for 3ds Max, update 3, V-Ray Next for Maya, update 2 and V-Ray Next for SketchUp, update 2, and it’s free to current V-Ray Next for 3ds Max, V-Ray Next for Maya and V-Ray Next for SketchUp customers.
 RTX support for our other V-Ray products is in the works.

 V-Ray GPU production rendering going 45% faster using its new RTX engine on RTX GPUs.
 Scene courtesy of Bertrand Benoit.

 RTX support now in V-Ray Next for 3ds Max and V-Ray Next for Maya

 Now in 3ds Max and Maya, you’ll find a new V-Ray GPU drop-down to select either traditional CUDA engine or our new RTX engine which takes advantage of RT Cores in RTX GPUs.
 Your image results will be the same between the two without modifying any other setting or adjusting your scene — it should simply work.
 Going back and forth between the two engines will only modify what processors are being used, so there’s minimal effort to compare the two to see which works best for your scene.